Elkhorn Scenic Byway in Eastern Oregon

 Baker Valley from Elkhorn Mountain

-About halfway down from the summit of Elkhorn Mountain we started seeing glimpses of Baker Valley in the distance.
+About halfway down from the summit of Elkhorn Mountain we started seeing glimpses of the Baker Valley in the distance.

 View of Elkhorn Mountains from Baker Valley